 Baptist Easley was honored with an “A” grade in the Fall 2014 Hospital Safety Score administered by The Leapfrog Group, an independent watchdog agency.
 The score rates how well hospitals protect patients from errors, injuries and infections.

 Hillcrest Memorial Hospital (HMH) again received renewal of accreditation for comprehensive bariatric services.
 Awarded for a three-year term, this recognition acknowledges commitment to providing quality improvement and patient safety for weight-loss surgery patients.
 Accreditation was granted by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.

 The Greenville Memorial Childcare Center earned accreditation from the National Association for the Education of Young Children (NAEYC).
 NAEYC Accreditation is the mark of quality in early childhood education.

 The Cardiovascular Imaging Leadership (CVT) program, offered by Clemson University in partnership with Prisma Health, has been approved for initial accreditation by the Commission on Accreditation of Allied Health Programs.
 The collaboration is one of only eight programs nationwide to offer an undergraduate degree in cardiovascular technology.

 The program is unique in two ways: 1) adult echocardiography and vascular technology training are offered simultaneously; and 2) students have a strong undergraduate background in public health.
 The first class graduated in 2014.

-GHS received its third consecutive Certificate of Distinction for Primary Stroke Centers from The Joint Commission.
+Prisma Health received its third consecutive Certificate of Distinction for Primary Stroke Centers from The Joint Commission.
 This distinction recognizes centers that make exceptional efforts to foster better outcomes for stroke care.
 The two-year certification is awarded following a rigorous survey process.